-The liability of the Company under long-term insurance contracts is tested for adequacy by comparing the best estimate of future contractual cash flows by using current best estimate assumptions with the carrying amount of long-term technical reserves at the reporting date.
+The liability of the Company under long-term insurance contracts is tested for adequacy by comparing the best estimate of future contractual cash flows by using current best estimate assumptions with the carrying amount of long-term technical reserves at the reporting date (net of related deferred acquisition costs).
 Where an expected shortfall is identified, additional provisions are made for long-term technical reserves are recognised in profit or loss.